harsh-nahar/harsh-nahar.github.io/_posts/2025-12-24-frameworks-of-life.md

 As long as it is feasible, we should keep working.
 For others or for ourselves.
 For money or for free.
 Because it will give us a mission to follow, look up to, keep us motivated and distracted during tough times in life.

-I hate sounding rhetorical and preachy, but I can’t help but notice that this write-up is mostly that.
+I hate sounding rhetorical and preachy, and I can’t help but notice that this write-up is mostly that.
 My hope is that as I grow, it evolves into something of substance.

-Eventually, it was my effort to create a proverbial “walking stick” when the days are tough and I don’t have anyone to lean on for answers.
+Ultimately, it was my effort to create a proverbial “walking stick” when the days are tough and I don’t have anyone to lean on for answers.

 And despite all this, a hard rule is that no guideline or framework should have a negative impact on others.